Starting residential service

 How to start a service

-The following information is required, for both new customers, as well as existing customers who are starting residential service at a new address:
+The following information is required for both new and existing customers who are starting residential service at a new address:

 - Address where service is being requested